0xbhvn/crashed-backend/docs/aggregation.md

 1. **New Game Processing Callback:**
    In your main game processing (likely in the BCCrashMonitor callback), add a call to an aggregation update service.
 For every new game:
-   - Determine which aggregates (intervals, series, occurrences, last games) are affected based on the new game’s data.
+   - Determine which aggregates (intervals, series, occurrences, last games) are affected based on the new game's data.
    - For each analytic type, invoke the corresponding update logic.

 2. **Implement Helper Functions:**